 A fundamental principle in the client-lawyer relationship is that, in the absence of the client's informed consent, the lawyer must not reveal information relating to the representation. ...
 This contributes to the trust that is the hallmark of the client-lawyer relationship.
-The client
+The client is thereby encouraged to seek legal assistance and to communicate fully and frankly with the lawyer even as to embarrassing or legally damaging subject matter.
+The lawyer needs this information to represent the client effectively and, if necessary, to advise the client to refrain from wrongful conduct. ...

 If attorneys are mandatory reporters, this "fundamental principle" is undermined regardless of when the lawyer discloses the potential for reporting.
 If the lawyer informs the client that reports of abuse or neglect are subject to disclosure, the client will likely withhold such information, to the detriment of everyone involved.
-If the lawyer waits for such a disclosure, then reports it over the client's objection, that betrayal, in the client's eyes, will likely result in irreversible harm to the client's relationship with any attorney - to the client's, and potentially the children's, detriment.14 As before, the Committee agrees with the reasoning of the Kentucky Bar Association in reaching a similar conclusion: "... it would greatly hamper attorneys acting as counsel for accused if all client communications were subject to a superior obligation to disclose."15 her batterer, in placing the children in foster care; Mother might even be subject to criminal prosecution for "subjecting" her children to the harm.
-17 Such an outcome would certainly discourage future domestic violence victims from seeking protection.
+If the lawyer waits for such a disclosure, then reports it over the client's objection, that betrayal, in the client's eyes, will likely result in irreversible harm to the client's relationship with any attorney - to the client's, and potentially the children's, detriment.
+As before, the Committee agrees with the reasoning of the Kentucky Bar Association in reaching a similar conclusion: "... it would greatly hamper attorneys acting as counsel for accused if all client communications were subject to a superior obligation to disclose."15